dathan/blog/content/posts/launching-gke-autopilot.md

 ### Creating a cluster

-Using gcloud the command line tool for Google cloud, let's create a cluster with redundancy in us-west-1
+Using gcloud the command-line tool for Google cloud, let's create a cluster with redundancy in us-west-1

 ```
 gcloud container clusters create-auto foreveraward     --region us-west1     --project=my-platform-11111